Hełm wz. 31

 The hełm wz.
 31 (helmet, 1931 pattern) was the basic combat helmet of the Polish Army before the outbreak of World War II and during the Invasion of Poland.
-The helmet became the basic type of combat headgear for Polish military formations in 1930s and during the early stages of World War II.
+The helmet became the basic type of combat headgear for Polish military formations in the 1930s and during the early stages of World War II.
 It was also exported to Persia, Albania and Republican Spain.
-By September 1939 approximately 320,000 copies were delivered to the Polish Army.
+By September 1939 approximately 320,000 helmets were delivered to the Polish Army.

 While it was not the most common helmet in Polish service during World War II (in 1939 most of the mobilised soldiers were issued old French Adrian helmets), it became somewhat iconic and widely regarded in Poland as one of the symbols of Polish resistance.
-Because of this, the hełm wz.67 designed in the late 1960s was based on the wz.31's silhouette.
+Because of this, the hełm wz.
+67 designed in the late 1960s was based on the wz.31's silhouette.

 Design

-The wz.31 was an all-metal one-piece helmet with a distinctive peaked visor and a slight "skirt."
+The wz.
+31 was an all-metal one-piece helmet with a distinctive peaked visor and a slight "skirt."
 It was covered with either plain or Salamandra matte paint.
 Most helmets were covered with a thick layer of lead tetroxide and then painted with standard all-military khaki, with some of them painted grey, greyish green or navy blue (the latter worn by the police).
 The weight of the complete set with inner lining was approximately 1.3 kg.
 The helmet could be worn with the visor backwards, which was used by artillery officers for increased visibility and better peripheral vision.

-History and usage
+History

 After the end of World War I Poland seized large quantities of helmets from other countries formerly occupying its territory.
 Among the most widely used was the German M1918 helmet, better known as the Stahlhelm.
 Large numbers of French Adrian helmets were also being used.
 However, as the shape of the helmet was one of the most distinctive marks on the battlefield, already in 1919 the Polish Army started working on a genuine Polish helmet, distinct from those used by the armies of surrounding countries and offering better protection than the German helmet.

 The initial work on a new helmet was directed by the IBMU institute in Warsaw, with the chief engineer being Leonard Krauze.
 The design team created an outer shell, but the design process came to a halt in mid-1920s due to problems with the inner lining and production process preparation.
 It was decided to purchase a ready-made design or use a technological process developed in another country.
 Swedish Eskilstuna Stal Pressing AB steel mill was chosen as the contractor and a Polish commission spent several weeks observing the Swedish technology.
 In the end the Polish ministry of military affairs decided to buy a license for Swedish helmet suspension and liners, and to design a custom outer shell.